isaacwilliams/losing-games-blog/src/pages/2018-12-14-gods/index.md

 ### God attitude

-This is the god's base attitude to the peoples and settlements within the area it rules.
+Roll 2d6 for the god's attitude.
+This is the god's base disposition to the peoples and settlements within the area it rules.

 Roll with a -1 modifier if there are any cities or heavy industry within the area.